kghose/groho/Readme.md

 After that, just browse the examples to get a feel for what else is available.

+### Actions

+Flight Plan actions are commands to a ship to do something.
+Actions can take place at a particular time or be triggered by a particular world state.
+Actions happen in sequence.

 ### Signals

 A flight plan can create signals on behalf of a ship.
 Signals travel radially